dataArtisans/flink-training-web/web/index.md

 ### Goals and scope of this training

 This training teaches how to implement scalable data analysis programs using Apache Flink.
-For now, the training focuses on Flink's DataSet API for batch processing.
-The training will be extended to cover a broader range of use cases in the future.

 Specifically, this training teaches: